realdatanyc/blog/_posts/2022-11-26-create-your-own-blog-on-github.md

 Another advantage is that it doesn't contain ads.
 Also, you can easily update the pages, edit, and add more things.

-I found this blog about movie trailers while searching for the saying "There are 8 million stories in the naked city":  [8 million stories - Trailers from Hell](https://trailersfromhell.com/there-are-8-million-stories/)
+I found this blog about movie trailers while searching for the saying "There are 8 million stories in the naked city"-- [8 million stories - Trailers from Hell](https://trailersfromhell.com/there-are-8-million-stories/)

 Now, it's time to start writing! -- RL